 Hello from Dharmsala.

-It is so much fun to be back here in Dharamsala, India to celebrates the 60th anniversary of Tibetan Institute of Performing Arts (TIPA), where i studied my art.
+It is so much fun to be back here in Dharamsala, India to celebrate the 60th anniversary of Tibetan Institute of Performing Arts (TIPA), where I studied my art for severteen years.
 His Holiness the Dalai Lama attended the celebration and inspired all of us to keep alive and share our music and art all over the world.

 Also filled with joy to reunite with few of our elder artists, few from my generation and lots of younger generations.
 Fortunate also to attend the International Tibetan Performing Arts conference and meet the scholars who are here to support the art through their academic research.
 Thank you all!